-These are our waivers and course rules, which has to be agreed and signed on site by each student.
-Please read and understand fully to agree before you book any spot of our programs.
-You can download and print by click on the buttons bellow.
+These are our waivers and course rules, which must be agreed to and signed on site by each student.
+Please read these, and make sure you fully understand and agree before you book a spot in our programs.
+You can download and print by clicking on the buttons bellow.

 (Track Day, Track Drill, Wheelie course, Knee Down)

 - Bring good riding skills.

 - Have a medical insurance, because Superbike-Coach Corp does NOT provide medical insurance.

 - One-piece or zip-together two-piece leather or textile (or equivalent)

 - Back protector is is required when pants and jacket are not zip-able